ArolWright/arolwright.github.io/about.md

 {% photo %}

-Since 2017, I have worked as a freelance tech journalist at multiple websites.
-I currently work for [How-To Geek](https://www.howtogeek.com/author/arolwright/) as a News Writer, where I have worked since August 2022.
-Previously, I used to work at [Android Police](https://androidpolice.com/author/arol-wright) from 2021 to 2023, [MakeUseOf](https://www.makeuseof.com/author/arol-wright) from 2021 to 2024, and [XDA-Developers](https://www.makeuseof.com/author/arol-wright) from 2017 to 2021.
+I've been working as a freelance tech journalist since 2017, and it's been a fantastic ride.
+I'm currently a senior writer at _[How-To Geek](https://www.howtogeek.com/author/arolwright/)_, which I joined in August 2022.

+Before _How-To Geek_, I had the pleasure of contributing to some other awesome publications.
+I wrote for _[Android Police](https://androidpolice.com/author/arol-wright)_ from 2021 to 2023, for _[MakeUseOf](https://www.makeuseof.com/author/arol-wright)_ from 2021 to 2024, and got my start at _[XDA-Developers](https://www.xda-developers.com/author/arol-wright)_, where I wrote from 2017 to 2021.
+Each experience has helped me grow as a writer and deepen my understanding of the ever-changing tech landscape.

-Writing about technology has always been a dream job for me.
-You can look through my [LinkedIn](https://www.linkedin.com/in/arolwright/) if you want to know more about my work history in detail.
+Writing about technology has always been a passion of mine.
+If you're curious about the nitty-gritty details of my work history, feel free to check out my [LinkedIn](https://www.linkedin.com/in/arolwright/) profile—it's all there.

-People would usually describe me as a pretty nice guy.
-I speak Spanish and English natively, and I want to learn a few additional languages.
+Outside of the tech world, people have generally described me as a pretty laid-back and friendly guy.
+I'm a native speaker of both Spanish and English, and I'm always looking to expand my linguistic horizons.
+Some of my other passions include hitting the gym, learning how to do new stuff, and reading.

 ### My tech